 WG 1: Strategic sectors and infrastructure development

-This working group focuses on Chinese investments and involvement in strategic sectors and infrastructure development across Europe, including both tangible (power plants, energy networks, renewables, construction or reconstruction of roads, highways, railways and real estate) and non-tangible infrastructure (such as telecommunication, 5G and 5G-driven technologies, tourism, and agriculture).
+This working group focuses on Chinese investments and involvement in strategic sectors and infrastructure development across Europe, including both tangible (power plants, energy networks, renewables, construction or reconstruction of roads, highways, industrial infrastructure, railways and real estate) and non-tangible infrastructure (such as telecommunication, 5G and 5G-driven technologies, tourism, and agriculture).
 This is the investment field with the clearest (geo)political connotations.

 Agnes-Szunomar, Leader WG 1

-Coordinator: Ágnes Szunomár
+Leader: Ágnes Szunomár

 Institute of World Economics, Centre for Economic and Regional Studies (IWE CERS) and Corvinus University of Budapest (CUB)